ajslater/codex/README.md

 In the Admin Panel you may configure private libraries that are only accessible to the users you designate.

-A library with _no_ groups is accesible to every user and non-users if those are enabled.
+A library with _no_ groups is accessible to every user and non-users if those are enabled.

 A library with _any_ groups is accessible only to users who are in those groups.